-- Connect an iPod or iPod mini and transfer thousands of songs from iTunes or synchronize contact and calendar information using iSync.
-You can also use iPod as an external hard disk, to transfer files. - Connect an Apple iSight camera and use the included iChat application to videoconference with friends and family over a high-speed Internet connection. - Connect a digital videocamera and capture, transfer, and edit high-quality video directly on your computer using video-editing software such as iMovie, Final Cut Pro, or Final Cut Express. - Connect an external FireWire hard disk drive and use it to back up data or transfer files.

-A FireWire hard disk icon appears on your desktop after you connect the drive to your eMac.

-• Start up from an external FireWire hard disk.
+- Connect an iPod and transfer thousands of songs from iTunes or synchronize contact and calendar information using iSync. - Connect an Apple iSight camera and use the included iChat AV application to videoconference with friends and family over a high-speed Internet connection. - Connect a digital video camera and capture, transfer, and edit high-quality video directly on your computer using video-editing software such as iMovie (included with your computer), Final Cut Express, or Final Cut Pro. - Connect an external FireWire hard disk drive and use it to back up data or transfer files.
+A FireWire hard disk icon appears on your desktop after you connect the drive to your iMac G5. - Start up from an external FireWire hard disk.
 Connect an external FireWire disk (with a valid operating system installed on it), open the Startup Disk pane of System Preferences, and click the FireWire disk.
 Restart your computer.